leobessa/dynamo-autoscale/README.md

   	you can only increase to up to double what the current threshold is.

-  - You may scale up as many times per day as you like, however you may only scale down 4 times per day per metric (citation needed).
+  - You may scale up as many times per day as you like, however you may only scale down 4 times per day per table.
+(If you scale both reads and writes down in the same request, that only counts as 1 scale used)

   - Scaling is not an instantaneous event.